thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-column-basics.md

 example, the **DESCRIPTION** appears as a "tip" when a user hovers over a column.
 It helps users understand where the data they are searching comes from.

-{% include note.html content="When you change column information such as column names in the UI or in the model file, you do not change this information on the physical table in your database.
-You only change your metadata.
-This is why you can have column names with spaces in them in the UI, since physical column names do not support spaces." %}

 ## Data modeling from the UI
 To model your data columns from the ThoughtSpot UI, follow these steps: